 To qualify for a Curtin Extra certificate, you’ll need to complete the requirements before November 30 of the year you registered.

-Module reflections are an important element of the program, as they demonstrate your participation.
-The reflections need to show us that you have engaged meaningfully with the topic, and is not just descriptive.
-Reflections are completed on the 23 Things site via each module’s “Reflection” tab.
-We review the reflections twice per semester and will email you with feedback if we think your reflections do not meet our requirements.
+Module reflections are an important part of the program as they demonstrate your participation.
+The reflections need to show us that you have engaged meaningfully with the topic.
+Reflections can be completed on the 23 Things site via each module’s “Reflection” tab.
+We review reflections twice per semester and will email you with feedback if your reflections do not meet our requirements.

 Achieving the Curtin Extra certificate

-Once we have confirmed that you have met the completion requirements, we will inform Curtin Extra, who will then update your official Curtin Extra eRecord and issue a Curtin Extra digital badge.
+Once we confirm that you have met the completion requirements, we will inform Curtin Extra.
+They will update your official Curtin Extra eRecord and issue a Curtin Extra digital badge.
 Further information about this can be found under Receiving your Curtin Extra.

 For any further enquiries, contact firstname.lastname@example.org

-23 Things has been developed as a “students as partners” project.
+23 Things was developed as a “students as partners” project.
 Curtin Library employs students from diverse disciplines and backgrounds to create the content and assist in running the program.